aofarrel/Dockstore-Dictionary/outputs/output.rst

 ------
 pronounced "daw-ker", rhymes with walker

-	A program that can create "images" which are somewhat similiar to virutal machines, as well as run those images.
+	A program that can create "images" which are somewhat similar to virtual machines, as well as run those images.
 In the context of bioinformatics, this technology has two main benefits: First, a :ref:`dict Docker image` bundles up everything a given piece of software needs to run, meaning that someone who wants to run (for example) samtools via Docker only needs to install Docker, not samtools.
 Second, an instance of a Docker image is a relatively standardized environment even when running on different backends, meaning that two people running the same software in the same Docker image on two different computers are likely to get the exact same results.
 In other words, Docker is good for reproducibility and ease of use.

 Further reading: `<https://docker-curriculum.com/>`_